From the Telstar Elast in 1968 to EURO 2020's Uniforia, UEFA.com studies the full archive of EURO match balls.

 Used for the EURO 2016 group stage, the Beau Jeu – which translates as 'beautiful game' – was blue, white and red in honour of hosts France’s Tricolour flag.
 It also integrated silver highlights in reference to the UEFA European Championship trophy.
 A design variant of the Beau Jeu, the Fracas came into play for the knockout stages.

 Revealed in November 2019, the Uniforia is named after both the unity and the euphoria that top-level national-team competition can bring.
-EURO 2020 will take place across 12 different European countries and mark the competition’s 60th anniversary.
-The Uniforia is designed to celebrate this inclusiveness.
+EURO 2020 will take place across 11 European countries and the Uniforia is designed to celebrate this inclusiveness.

 Its design shows bold, black brush-stroke style lines running across the ball, symbolising the blurring of boundaries and crossing of borders as reflective of the competition's new transcontinental format.
 These broad strokes are interspersed with flashes of bright light colours, representing the tournament's diversity and the coming together of different cultures.Download the EURO app